 - Have a work pension or participate in teacher retirement plans that exempted them from paying Social Security taxes.

 Because the SSA never intended Social Security benefits to replace full pre-retirement earnings, the WEP reduces your eligible payment amount.
 Luckily, the most you’ll lose in Social Security disability or retirement benefits is half your state-run plan’s monthly benefit payments.
-If you paid Social Security taxes for 20 years, your maximum disability or retirement benefit reduction under WEP is 40%.
-After 30 years, the WEP rule no longer reduces any monthly Social Security disability or retirement benefits you’re rightfully owed.
+If you paid Social Security taxes for 20 years, then your maximum disability or retirement benefit reduction under WEP is 40%.
+After 30 years, the WEP rule no longer reduces any monthly Social Security disability or retirement benefits.

 How The Government Pension Offset (GPO) Works